The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 Create templates for each framework component

-Clients get customization within proven structure (faster, better results)
+Clients get customization within a proven structure (faster, better results)

 Math example:

-Before: 25 hours per client to develop custom strategy
+Before: 25 hours per client to develop a custom strategy

 After: 8 hours per client to apply framework + customize